IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/international/README.md

 ### Accessing the installed application

-- Once the container is running: Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/)
+- Once the container is running: Your application will be accessible at [localhost:8080](http://localhost:8080/)

 ---